Yuki2718/adblock/README.md

 [日本語](/japanese/README-JP.md)

 <strong>If you are a non-native Japanese speaker seeking for a good Japanese list, my first recommendation is [AdGuard Japanese filter](https://kb.adguard.com/en/general/adguard-ad-filters#japanese)</strong>.
 My lists include some aggressive rules not well-tested outside Japanese sites and likely to cause false positive on your local sites.
+There are also many duplicate rules of uBlock Origin's default lists.
 These lists are made to address a peculiar situation among Japanese ad-block user that many of them unsubscribe default lists and keep only a Japanese one.
 If you proceed, you shall be deemed to have read the [Japanese README](/japanese/README-JP.md) which gives more details, because those who need my lists should be able to read it.

 ### Yuki's uBlock Japanese filters

 The most comprehensive, block-first, and efficient Japanese list for uBlock Origin that removes ads and analytics on desktop, designed for advanced user.
-Some of its rules are taken from - or rather intentionally made to be identical with - [EasyList, EasyPrivacy,](https://easylist.to/) [AdGuard Base, AdGuard Tracking Protection, ](https://kb.adguard.com/en/general/adguard-ad-filters) [uBlock Built-in lists,](https://github.com/uBlockOrigin/uAssets/) [Peter Lowe's list,](https://pgl.yoyo.org/adservers/) [Fanboy's Enhanced Trackers List, ](https://www.fanboy.co.nz/filters.html) [EasyList China,](http://abpchina.org/forum/forum.php) [RU AdList](https://forums.lanik.us/viewforum.php?f=102) and [280blocker domain list](https://280blocker.net/files/280blocker_domain_ag.txt)<sup>1</sup>.
+Some of its rules are taken from - or rather intentionally made to be identical with - [EasyList, EasyPrivacy,](https://easylist.to/) [AdGuard Base, AdGuard Tracking Protection, ](https://kb.adguard.com/en/general/adguard-ad-filters) [uBlock Built-in lists,](https://github.com/uBlockOrigin/uAssets/) [Peter Lowe's list,](https://pgl.yoyo.org/adservers/) [Fanboy's Enhanced Trackers List, ](https://www.fanboy.co.nz/filters.html) [EasyList China,](http://abpchina.org/forum/forum.php) [RU AdList, ](https://forums.lanik.us/viewforum.php?f=102) and [280blocker domain list](https://280blocker.net/files/280blocker_domain_ag.txt)<sup>1</sup>.
 This way even if an user added any of those lists (which is uncommon in Japanese adblock user) along with my list, those duplicates will be discarded and can do no harm.
 This list is also strongly influenced by [Tofu filter](http://tofukko.r.ribbon.to/abp.html) though rules are not directly taken for copy right problems.

-1: Only uBlock Built-in and 280blocker domain list are out of CC BY-SA license.
-I hope and believe rules taken from them are within a range of what filter authors can generally think of.
+<sub>1: Only uBlock Built-in and 280blocker domain list are out of CC BY-SA license.
+I hope and believe rules taken from them are within a range of what filter authors can generally think of.</sub>

 <a href="https://subscribe.adblockplus.org?location=https://raw.githubusercontent.com/Yuki2718/adblock/master/japanese/jp-filters.txt&title=Yuki's%20uBlock%20Japanese%20filters">Subscribe</a>
 [View List](https://raw.githubusercontent.com/Yuki2718/adblock/master/japanese/jp-filters.txt)

 ### Yuki's uBlock Japanese filters - Paranoid

 This can be added to Yuki's uBlock Japanese filters for enhanced blocking.
 Use at your own risk.
-Some rules are taken from or influenced by [EasyPrivacy](https://easylist.to/) and [Fanboy's Enhanced Trackers List, ](https://www.fanboy.co.nz/filters.html).
+Some rules are taken from or influenced by [EasyPrivacy](https://easylist.to/) and [Fanboy's Enhanced Trackers List](https://www.fanboy.co.nz/filters.html).

 <a href="https://subscribe.adblockplus.org?location=https://raw.githubusercontent.com/Yuki2718/adblock/master/japanese/jp-paranoid.txt&title=Yuki's%20uBlock%20Japanese%20filters%20-%20Paranoid">Subscribe</a>
 [View List](https://raw.githubusercontent.com/Yuki2718/adblock/master/japanese/jp-paranoid.txt)

 ### Yuki's uBlock Japanese filters - Social

-Removes share buttons mainly on Japanese sites.
+Removes some social elements such as share buttons mainly on Japanese sites.
 Some rules are taken from [AdGuard Social media](https://kb.adguard.com/en/general/adguard-ad-filters#social).

 <a href="https://subscribe.adblockplus.org?location=https://raw.githubusercontent.com/Yuki2718/adblock/master/japanese/jp-social.txt&title=Yuki's%20uBlock%20Japanese%20filters%20-%20Social">Subscribe</a>
 [View List](https://raw.githubusercontent.com/Yuki2718/adblock/master/japanese/jp-social.txt)